-ToxRefDB v2.0 is a source for a dataset to address these questions of quantitative variability.
+ToxRefDB v2.0 is a source for data to address these questions of quantitative variability in repeat dose studies

 ToxRefDB v2.0 contains relevant study data to evaluate variability in traditional data for >1000 chemicals and >5000 studies.

 Figure 1.
 Number of studies by study type and species in ToxRefDB v2.0.
 The study designs include chronic (CHR), sub-chronic (SUB), developmental (DEV), subacute (SAC), multigeneration reproductive (MGR), developmental neurotoxicity (DNT), reproductive (REP), neurotoxicity (NEU), acute (ACU), and other (OTH) for numerous species, but mostly for rat, mouse, rabbit, and dog.